dallaylaen/perl-test-contract/README.md

 # NAME

-Test::Contract - an object-oriented testing and assertion tool.
+Assert::Refute - an object-oriented testing and assertion tool.

 # DESCRIPTION

-Test::Contract is there to add series of [Test::More](https://metacpan.org/pod/Test::More)-like assertions into production code without turning the whole application into a test script.
+Assert::Refute is there to add series of [Test::More](https://metacpan.org/pod/Test::More)-like assertions into production code without turning the whole application into a test script.